davidpdrsn/vim-spectacular/README.markdown

 " Put the command run onto `:messages`.
 Useful for debugging " Default is 0 let g:spectacular_debugging_mode = 0

-" Set this to 1 if you want the screen to be cleared every time you run the tests " If its set to 0 it will just output a bunch of newlines " Default is 1 let g:spectacular_clear_screen = 1
 ```

 ## Running the tests